pencer-io/pencer-io.github.io/_posts/2021-04-14-ctf-thm-wreath.md

 ## Git Server - Enumeration

-Following the room guidance again let's grab the static nmap binary and pull it over to the prod server where we are already logged in.
+Following the room guidance again let's grab the static nmap binary and pull it over to the prod-serv where we are already logged in.

 First grab the binary on Kali: